Possession of Cocaine, Heroin, and Other Drugs in Novi, Oakland County

 Drug Crimes Defense Attorney in Novi

-Please call LEWIS & DICKSTEIN, P.L.L.C. to learn more about how we can help defend and protect you from felony or misdemeanor drug charges in Novi, Michigan.
-If you call us, we will take the time to talk with you, answer your questions, and address each of your concerns.
+Please call LEWIS & DICKSTEIN, P.L.L.C. to learn more about how we can help defend and protect you from felony or misdemeanor drug possession, delivery, or manufacture charges in Novi, Michigan.
+If you call us for a free consultation, we will take the time to talk with you, answer your questions, and address your concerns.
 You can rest assured that you will be treated respectfully and with compassion.
-If you trust us with your representation, we will always promptly return your calls and emails, be honest with you about your case, and do everything possible to protect and defend you.
+If you trust us with your representation, we will always promptly return your calls and emails, be honest about your case, and do everything possible to protect and defend you.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.